top of page

 What is a deputyship?

-If the person we care for does not have mental capacity, we will need to apply for a court-appointed deputyship.
+If the person we care for does not have the mental capacity for us to become their LPA, we will need to apply for a court-appointed deputyship.
 These can be more complex and costly to obtain, involving a court proceeding where a judge will determine if the person we care for requires a deputyship - and if we’re the best person for the job.

 Cognitive disabilities, mental illness, or conditions like Alzheimer’s that affect decision-making abilities are all reasons why people apply for deputyship.
 As a deputy, we’re able to make financial and welfare decisions on their behalf.
 Our Carer’s Guide to Lasting Power of Attorney contains a section on what to do in the event of mental incapacity, with detailed instructions on applying for a deputyship.